jasonHYLam/Acre-test-takehome/README.md

 ## Overview

 I have written a table-driven end-to-end test that handles multiple scenarios for usage of an affordability calculator, as directed by the assignment brief.
 The table-driven test approach takes a collection of test entries and loops through it to perform the same test for each loop iteration.
 My test entries contain input data (with type of `ProvidedDetails`), expected results (with type of `ExpectedResult`) and test names.
 The test is split up into different modules to handle filling the form inputs for the corresponding input data and to check the results by comparing the expected results with the actual results.
+The results to be compared are lending based on affordability, resultant LTV and lending based on property; the expected results must match exactly with the actual results to pass the corresponding test.
 To handle different scenarios when different combinations of inputs are provided, there are many conditional statements, one for each form input.

 I have used the [Playwright library](https://playwright.dev/) for its ease of end-to-end testing, and wrote the tests specifically for the [HSBC affordability residential calculator](https://portal.intermediaries.hsbc.co.uk/affordabilitycalculator/affordabilitycalculatorpage.php).

-I have used the Page Object model to perform actions on various parts of the page such as clicking buttons and filling inputs, and obtaining values from the page (using locators) to compare to the expected results for assertions.

 I have created several scenarios based on different combinations of inputs, for both lending and no lending.
 These scenarios include: